fab13n/metalua/src/tilo/readme.md

 an hasshtable about which we don't know anything, besides the fact that it's a hashtable.

-However, it's difficult to create hybrid types between hash-table and record-table types: we would have to make sure that hash-table keys can't overwrite record-table keys.
+However, it's difficult to create hybrid types between hashtable and record-table types: we would have to make sure that hashtable keys can't overwrite record-table keys.
 Some special cases, such as list-table + string-keyed record-tables are theoretically possible; it remains to be seen whether they're practical, but such structures are